shangyongbin/Paper/README.md

 ## Sparse-to-Dense

+> This paradigm performs the detection stage asymmetrically.
+>
-perform the detection stage asymmetrically. under strong visual changes, the need for repeatability in keypoint detection is alleviated, allowing each pixel to be a detection.
+> Under strong visual changes, the need for repeatability in keypoint detection is alleviated, allowing each pixel to be a detection.

 :heavy_check_mark:**Sparse-To-Dense Hypercolumn Matching for Long-Term Visual Localization** 【2019】